 If you are in bounding box or wireframe viewport shading mode, or when not enabled Limit Selection to Visible.
 For Faces select mode, the circle must intersect the face indicators usually represented by small pixel squares; one at the center of each face.

-Fig. Lasso selection. is an example of using the Lasso select tool in Vertex Select Mode.
+Fig. Lasso Select example. is an example of using the Lasso Select tool in Vertex Select Mode.

 - (De)select All A